-- i.
-Current events, contemporary and emerging global issues, population, migration, environment, discrimination, resources.
-(Possible Topics). - b.
-Learners recognize and identify a few typical practices of the target culture in order to gain understanding of the perspectives of the target culture(s) and their societies. - i.
+- Current events, contemporary and emerging global issues, population, migration, environment, discrimination, resources.

+(Possible Topics) - b.
+Learners recognize and identify a few typical practices of the target culture inorder to gain understanding of the perspectives of the target culture(s) and their societies. - i.
 Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation and protections in the target culture and in students' own culture, examination and comparisons of discrimination and other conflicts that affect the world, and the allocation of scarce resources and the impact on the target culture(s) and students' own culture.

 (Possible Topics)

-Social and Emotional Learning: Competencies Social and Emotional Learning: Sub-Competencies Self- Awareness Self- Management Social awareness responsible decision making Relationship skills 1.
-Self awareness a.
-Recognize one's feelings and thoughts b.
-Recognize the impact of one's feelings and thoughts on one's own behavior c.
-Recognize one's personal traits, strengths, and limitations d.
+Social and Emotional Learning: Competencies Social and Emotional Learning: Sub-Competencies

+1. Self-Awareness

+Self- Awareness a.
+Recognize one's

+2. Self- Management feelings and thoughts

+3. Social Awareness b.
+Recognize the impact

+4. Responsible Decision - of one's feelings and

+Making thoughts on one's

+5. Relationship Skills own behavior

+- c.
+Recognize one's personal traits, strengths, and limitations - d.
 Recognize the importance of self-confidence in handling daily tasks and challenges

-2. Self Management:
+2. Self-Management: